SynaMan » SynaMan KB

 The best way to protect your data is to prevent it from ever leaving your network and only allow individuals who are authorized.
 In short, you create a private cloud containing the networks that belong to you.
 For example, if you have 3 offices designate one of them as a central repository.
 Users should be able to access their files from these repositories rather than accessing them from a third party company on the Internet.

 Synametrics Technologies offer two products that allow you to share files and back them up in a secure manner.

-Both SynaMan and Syncrify are products, not service - meaning you install them inside your network and allow access to individuals who need them.
+Both SynaMan and Syncrify are products, not services.
+This means you install them inside your network and allow access to individuals who need them.